Reconciliation Action Plan

 Hunter Primary Care is committed to reconciliation and building strong, sustainable and mutually respectful relationships between Aboriginal and Torres Strait Islander peoples and other Australians.
 Hunter Primary Care recognises and understands that reconciliation is the journey that the organisation must take to realise a future where Aboriginal and Torres Strait Islander peoples and other Australians stand together as equals.
-By focussing on improving relationships, enhancing respect and promoting opportunities, Hunter Primary Care is working to create a reconciled and equitable Australia.
+By focusing on improving relationships, enhancing respect and promoting opportunities, Hunter Primary Care is working to create a reconciled and equitable Australia.

 Aboriginal and Torres Strait Islander cultures are among the oldest living cultures in the world and a vital part of Australia’s identity.
 It is important for Hunter Primary Care to promote and celebrate this rich history and the diverse Aboriginal and Torres Strait Islander cultures that continue to this day.